shraman-rc/vae/README.md

 ## Cool Stuff

+1. Application to Dirichlet Processes?

+    - Can we apply the reparameterization techniques to this AEVB framework?
+        [Derivation]

 ## Optimizations

 The vanilla VAE has lots of potential but there are a few shortcomings that make their convergence rate suboptimal with respect to the state-of-the-art.
 Here are improvements that have been applied (so far) to this repository: